davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/escape/index.md

 "Oh, dear," said Lady Willbourgh.
 "I had a terrible nightmare.
 It was my wedding day, and my hairdresser could not amend my hair.
 You know, because of the bullet."

-"If that was the only thing now, Lady Willsbourgh," {{playerName}} said.
+"If that was the only thing now, Lady Willsbourgh," said {{playerName}}.

 {{#if-has-trinket "Spectacles"}}
 "Are those my spectacles?" asked Lady Willsbourgh.